khatna/prediction-market-frontend/README.md

 Install `node` and `yarn`

-Make sure the `PUBLIC_SERVER_HOST` environment variable is either set to a local host running the [backend API](https://www.github.com/khatna/prediction-market-backend).
+Make sure the `PUBLIC_SERVER_HOST` environment variable is set to a local host running the [backend API](https://www.github.com/khatna/prediction-market-backend).

 ## Running the app